-The 2018/19 overall revenue budget surplus of (£0.754m), of which a large element of this variance relates to the above additional income from Business Rates; it was proposed to place £0.236m into the Collection Fund reserve.
-This earmarked reserve was created to deal with the timing impacts of the Collection Fund (Business Rates) which ensures the revenue budget is not unduly affected in the year the taxes are collected.
+The Business Rate Retention scheme was introduced in April 2013 which sees Billing authorities receive a 'baseline' funding but in addition they are exposed to the risks and rewards of retaining a proportion of the income collected.
+This exposure is mitigated by participation in the Devon-wide pool that collates all of the Business Rate growth and decline and returns a share of the impact to each local authority.
+At 31 December 2019 we were forecasting additional Business Rates income of £200,000, the outturn position improved on this by a further £6,000, with overall business rate growth of £206,000.
+As at 31st March 2020 the Collection Fund reserve balance was £732,620.
+This earmarked reserve was created to deal with the timing impacts of the Collection Fund (Business Rates), which ensures the revenue budget is not unduly affected in the year the taxes are collected.
 Collection Fund deficits/surpluses are reversed out to bring the revenue account back to the budgeted figure for the year; the deficits/surpluses are recovered/distributed in the following financial years.
+This is a healthy balance which provides some protection against future volatility.